CWE-158: Improper Neutralization of Null Byte or NUL Character

 The different Modes of Introduction provide information about how and when this weakness may be introduced.
 The Phase identifies a point in the life cycle at which introduction may occur, while the Note provides a typical scenario related to introduction during the given phase.

-Developers should anticipate that null characters or null bytes will be injected/removed/manipulated in the input vectors of their software system.
+Developers should anticipate that null characters or null bytes will be injected/removed/manipulated in the input vectors of their product.
 Use an appropriate combination of denylists and allowlists to ensure only valid, expected and appropriate input is processed by the system.

 Strategy: Input Validation